SkyRockMoon/jb-kick-tires/book/04_content.md

 ```{note}
 The comments integration is not visible when viewing your book *locally*.
 You must [publish to GitHub](build-pub) to see the integration.
 ```

+## Conclusion
+If you have made it this far and followed along in the creation of a book about dinosaurs then you have sufficiently kicked the tires on jupyter-book at this point.
+There should be nothing preventing you from renaming your repo/book and then starting to add the real content of your book.
+Many aspects of jupyter-book were skipped, but hopefully you got to see all the bits that are important to the writing process.
+The [conclusion](conclusion) includes some notes on possible next steps.